Want to Declutter Your Life? 10 Tips to Let Go of Your Attachment to Sentimental Stuff

 Make sure the sentimental items trigger very specific fond memories.

 Like Courtney, Alisha used to keep everything: birthday cards, notes passed in class, arbitrary scraps of paper, you name it.
-Living in a small apartment, she soon realised she needed to find help or risk death by stuff overwhelm.
+Living in a small apartment, she soon realized she needed to find help or risk death by stuff overwhelm.

 She turned to Google for help and came up with five clauses for keeping (or not keeping) her belongings.